RSR Fuel Injection - Harley

 It's all a Heat Equation

 Now with RSR EFI we use direct port injection and do no such trickery as phasing the injectors, looking at windows of manifold pressure versus crank angle because there is simply too much going on and we look at the whole thermal picture.
 Part of the game is puling heat out of the inlet and maintaining a homogenous mixture with high vaporization.
 Some of you might remember Smokey Yunick's work in this area.
-Check out what Gale Banks has to say on the subject.

 We did extensive testing and with all the wild cams and compression variations etc we came up with what we consider to be optimum injector placement and an injector firing scheme that gives you equal readings on the spark plugs.
 We do not aim the injectors directly at the inlet valves...that would be a mistake.
 Combined with our closed loop system you can idle at stoiciometry even with long duration camshafts and for you techno-turbo wizards we pull the most heat out of the inlet tract with our firing scheme.